studio-thgie/ma-design.thgie.ch/journal/Crossroads and Conjunctions.md

 - we already live in a highly animistic world; we just don't have a vocabulary for it and the spirits we bring into our homes are much more like minor poltergeister then helpful kobolds (at times a bit like Pumuckl's evil twin on crack)
 - an alternative and also very plausible interpretation is, that people really don't want an animistic techno-sphere and prefer the master-slave paradigme in HCI

-The last step done so far, the [[Expert Workshop I]], was very productive.
+The last step done so far, the [Expert Workshop I](research/designs/Expert%20Workshop%20I.md), was very productive.
 I got a lot of material to think and work through, but I'm missing one crucial aspect.
 The missing of this aspect initiated this round of reflection.
 One aspect that we didn't think or speak about, was form.
 Form as in gestalt, colors, materials, etc. We work a lot on interaction and persona, but for my approach that is not enough.

 ## Problems and outlook